habbleO/Entropy-Origins/README.md

 * Being in water or rain makes it so you cannot fly
 * You have a weaker melee attack

+### Dwarf
+* Your primary ability gives you a strong regeneration effect
+* You are able to mine 25% faster
+* You are much smaller, but have higher reach
+* You can mine and gather natural stone without a pickaxe
+* You gain night vision when not in the sunlight
+* You gain blindness when in the sun
+* If you wear a helmet in the sun, you burn instead of being blinded
+* You sink in water

 ### Rat (Currently Unfinished!)
 * You are very small, and do not take fall damage
 * You can launch yourself with a big jump
 * You need more food than normal

+### Brick Golem (Currently Unfinished!)
+* You are immune to fire and lava
+* You cannot eat meat.
+* You have 13 points of natural armor
+* You cannot sprint
+* You cannot wear armor
+* You are slightly taller